mieubrisse/personal-writing/building-your-exobrain/post.md

 _All I'm saying is, it never hurts to be prepared_

 Get a fresh sheet of paper, or open a new text document.
-Try to identify 3-5 people who you'd want as your personal board of directors.
+Try to identify 3-5 people you'd want on your personal board of directors.

 These prompts may help you: